zowe/docs-site/docs/user-guide/install-zos.md

 ### Installing the Zowe Cross Memory Server on z/OS

-The Zowe Cross Memory Service is a started task angel that runs an authorized server application providing prileged cross-memory services to Zowe.
+The Zowe Cross Memory Service is a started task angel that runs an authorized server application providing privileged cross-memory services to Zowe.

+The server runs as a started task and requires an APF authorized load library, a PPT entry, and a parmlib.
+You can create these by using one of the following methods.
+The two methods achieve the same end result.
+- Manually
-The server runs as a started task and requies an APF authorized load library, as well as a PPT entry and a parmlib.
-These can either be created manually or else using the script `/install/zowe-install-apf-server.sh` that reads configuration parameters from the file `/install/zowe-install-apf-server.yaml`.
-These two are documented separately but achieve the same end result.
-A user can choose which route to take depending on their familiarity with z/OS configuration steps required for the manual path, together with the authority and priviledges of their user ID if they choose to run the automated path.
+- Use the script  `/install/zowe-install-apf-server.sh` that reads configuration parameters from the file `/install/zowe-install-apf-server.yaml`.

+You can choose which route to take depending on your familiarity with z/OS configuration steps that are required for the manual path, together with the authority and privileges of your user ID if you choose to run the automated path.

-Once the cross memory server has been installed and started there will be started task ZWESIS01 that runs the load library ZWESIS01.
-The ZWESUS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.
+Once the cross memory server is installed and started, there will be started task ZWESIS01 that runs the load library ZWESIS01.
+The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

 ### Manually installing the Zowe Cross Memory Server

 A number of files are included in the USS directory `zowe_install_dir/files/zss`.
-If this directory is not present it must be created by expanding the file `zowe_install_dir/files/zis.pax`.
-First, create the folder `zss` beneath `files` using `mkdir zss` and navigate into it using  `cd zss`.
-Second, expand zis pax using the command `pax -ppx -rf ../zis.pax`.
+If this directory is not present, you must create it by expanding the file `zowe_install_dir/files/zis.pax`.
+To do this, first create the folder `zss` beneath `files` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
+Then, expand the `zis.pax` file using the command `pax -ppx -rf ../zis.pax`.

+The manual installation consists of the following steps.

 1. ZWESIS01 load module and proclib

 Zowe Cross Memory Server consists of a single load module with the name ZWESIS01.
 The load module is supplied in the `files\zss\LOADLIB\ZWESIS01` file.
-This must be copied to a user-defined data set zwes_loadlib, e.g. ZWES.SISLOAD.
+This must be copied to a user-defined data set zwes_loadlib, for example, ZWES.SISLOAD.

 You can copy the ZWESIS01 file to your zwes_loadlib data set using the command `cp ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`.
 The zwes_loadlib must be a PDSE due to language requirements.

 Do not add the zwes_loadlib data set to the system LNKLST or LPALST concatenations.
-It must be executed using a started task using a STEPLIB DD statement so that the apprioriate version of the software is loaded correctly.
+It must be executed using a started task using a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
 A sample JCL for the PROCLIB is provided in `files/zss/SAMPLIB/ZWESIS01`.
-Copy this to your system PROCLIB, e.g. SYS1.PROCLIB or any other PROCLIB in the JES2 Conactenation Proclib Path.
+Copy this to your system PROCLIB, for example, SYS1.PROCLIB or any other PROCLIB in the JES2 Concatenation PROCLIB Path.

-Note:  The user that is assigned to the started task must have an OMVS segment.
+**Note:**  The user that is assigned to the started task must have an OMVS segment.
 The cross memory server loads the module to LPA for its PC-cp services.

 2. PPT Entry

 The Zowe cross memory server must run in key 4 and be non-swappable.
-For the server to start in this environment you must add a corresponding PTT entry to the SCHEDxx member of the system PARMLIB.
-An exampple of a PPT entry is
+For the server to start in this environment, you must add a corresponding PTT entry to the SCHEDxx member of the system PARMLIB.
+An example of a PPT entry is

 ```
 PPT PGMNAME(ZWESIS01) KEY(4) NOSWAP